-Beneath the Island’s roads is a network of foul water sewer pipes totalling approximately 150km that collect sewage from 75% of domestic households.
+Beneath the island’s roads is a network of foul water sewer pipes totalling approximately 150km that collect sewage from around 80% of domestic households.
 These sewer pipes, collectively referred to as the sewerage system, are cleaned, maintained and inspected on a regular basis so as to ensure satisfactory performance throughout the life of the asset.

 Most modern properties (built after 1970) have separate foul-water and surface-water pipes.
 Properties built prior to this, or in areas where there is not a dual pipe system, have what is termed ‘combined drainage'.
 This means that rainfall significantly increases flows into the foul water system.
 Guernsey Water operates an ongoing programme to separate surface and foul water pipes in order to reduce the risk of flooding and to make treatment of the foul water flow easier once it is transported to our Belle Greve Wastewater Treatment Centre.

-There are 57 pumping stations which transport the wastewater to the Belle Greve Wastewater Treatment Centre, which is current under construction and due for completion in August 2013 (the foul water pumping station at Richmond is shown above).
-Here, litter (in the form of non-biodegradable matter) is chopped up and grit which would otherwise damage pipelines and pumps is removed.
-The resulting wastewater is then discharged through a long sea outfall pipe which extends more than 1,600 metres out into the fast flowing waters of the Little Russel.
-Once the Belle Greve Wastewater Treatment Centre is operational, mechanical screens will remove any litter larger than 6mm in diameter, remove grit, and will provide a large storage tank for stormwater which would previously be discharged through the short-sea outfall.
+There are 57 pumping stations which transport the wastewater to the Belle Greve Wastewater Treatment Centre, where non-biodegradable matter up to 6mm in diameter is removed from the flow by mechanical screens.
+Grit, which would otherwise damage pipelines and pumps, is also removed.
+The resulting wastewater is then discharged through a long sea outfall pipe which extends more than 2km out into the fast flowing waters of the Little Russel.

 Ultra-Violet (UV) rays of the sun and the natural wave action together with massive dilution provide the current bacteriological breakdown, such that any effects from the outfall are virtually eliminated once more than 20 to 30 metres away.
 This was backed up by scientific evidence provided by global water quality experts Intertek Metoc, who carried out an in-depth study of our bathing waters back in 2011.